AhmadMHawwash/10xarch/CHARITY.md

 ## Our Commitment

-This project is part of a charitable initiative where all profits generated from commercial use will be donated to charitable causes.
-We believe in making technology education accessible while giving back to society.
+This project is part of a charitable initiative where all profits generated from commercial use will be donated to Children of Palestine delivered by trusted organisations.

 ## How It Works